 Look at the roasting dates.
 Put the beans in an opaque container.
 Keep it out of direct sunlight.
 It’s that simple!
 Your coffee will taste better if you base your coffee storage habits on those principles.
 Remember coffee Beans Worst Enemies:

-For the freshest coffee brew, I recommend coffee canisters that covers all the bullets above for freshest coffee storage.
+For the freshest coffee brew, I recommend coffee canisters that covers all the bullets above for short and long term coffee storage.